GiovineItalia/Gadfly.jl/doc/scale_y_discrete.md

 # Arguments

   * `labels`: Either a `Function` or `nothing`.
-When a function is given, it map a value in `x` to a string giving its label.
+When a function is given, values are formatted using this function.
+The function should map a value in `x` to a string giving its label.
   * `levels`: If non-nothing, give values for the scale.
 Order will be respected and anything in the data that's not respresented in `levels` will be set to `NA`.